 Perception

-“Invisible Palettes is an art/science project of Penny Cagney in collaboration with Nobel Laureate Frank Wilczek, Professor Nathan Newman, Professor Dan Marshall, and the rest of the Arizona State University (ASU) SciHub team*.
+“Invisible Palettes”’ is an art/science project of Penny Cagney in collaboration with Nobel Laureate Frank Wilczek, Professor Nathan Newman, Professor Dan Marshall, and the rest of the Arizona State University (ASU) SciHub team*.
 A series of paintings is illuminated by the Hylighter, a SciHub device that has ten programmable monochromatic lights.
 “Invisible Palettes” will be on display at the Harry Wood Gallery located in the Art Building at 900 S Forest Mall, on the Tempe campus from February 2–19.
 The Gallery is open 9—5, Monday through Friday.

-A lecture on color perception will be given by Nobel Laureate Frank Wilczek, whose work in color perception inspired the exhibit, on February 18 at 6 pm in Neeb Hall, 920 S, Forest Mall, adjacent to the Art Building.
-Doors open at 5:30.
-A reception and refreshments to follow in the lobby of the Art Building.
-RSVP to https://qrco.de/bgUKtL.
+A lecture on “The Worlds of Color Vision” will be given by Nobel Laureate Frank Wilczek, whose work in color perception inspired the exhibit, on February 18 at 6 pm in Neeb Hall, 920 S, Forest Mall, Tempe, adjacent to the Art Building.

 L-R: "Beetle."
 "Hummingbird."
 "Bee."
 20 inch dia.
 Oil on canvas.
 2025.